IBM/charts/community/openwhisk/README.md

 ## Limitations

-* Deployment limitation - only one instance of the chart can be deploy within a namespace.
+* Deployment limitation - only one instance of the chart can be deployed within a namespace.
 * Platform limitation - only supports amd64.

 ## Documentation